Daanra/laravel-lets-encrypt/README.md

 })
 ```

-Sometimes the `/.well-known/` prefix is disabled by default in the NGINX/Apache config.
+Sometimes the `/.well-known/` prefix is disabled by default in the NGINX/Apache config (see [#4](https://github.com/Daanra/laravel-lets-encrypt/issues/4)).
 Make sure it is forwarded to your Laravel application if you want Laravel to return the challenge.

 ## Usage